mlandis/phyddle/docs/source/overview.rst

 These simulated files can either be generated through phyddle with the :ref:`Simulate` step or outside of phyddle entirely.

-Below is the project directory structure that a standard phyddle analysis would use.
+Below is the standard :ref:`Workspace` directory structure that a standard phyddle project would use.
 In this section, we assume the project ``dir`` is ``./workspace/example``:

 .. code-block:: shell